-We’re still in very much unknown territory; having never had to face the practicalities of a virus spread in this way, on this scale, with the population as large as it is.
+We’re still in very much unknown territory; having never had to face the practicalities of a virus spread in this way.
 Much is still being deliberated.
-REHVA (the Federation of European Heating, Ventilation and Air Conditioning Associations) has published guidance advising that ventilation systems are purged at the beginning and end of the day and toilet ventilation is run continuously for 24 hours a day.
+REHVA (the Federation of European Heating, Ventilation and Air Conditioning Associations).
+Has published guidance advising that ventilation systems are purged at the beginning and end of the day.
+Toilet ventilation is run continuously for 24 hours a day.
 Toilet lids must remain closed to reduce contaminants entering the air stream.

-Whatever the outcome in the long term, it is clear that there is no immediate return to full normality, and that to prevent further devastation and disruption to the world, we must take action and precautions wherever possible.
-For example, advice differs depending on the scale of the office, people using it, and whether or not it has fresh air input:
+Whatever the outcome in the long term, it is clear that there is no immediate return to full normality.
+And that to prevent further devastation and disruption to the world, we must take action and precautions wherever possible.
+Advice differs depending on different factors that come into account.

-The advice if you’re the only person using a single office with air conditioning without fresh air input into the system, you can use the system as normal but turn it off when not occupied, and restrict access to the office to just yourself.
+The advice if you’re the only person using an office with air conditioning without fresh air input into the system; you can use the system but turn it off when not occupied, and restrict access to the office for yourself.

-And if more than one person using the office, and there is fresh air input – you should still open windows, minimise the use of air conditioning as much as possible, but run the system 24/7, and switch the systems to full heating for 1 hour after every shift.
+And if more than one person is using the office.
+You should still open windows, minimize the use of air conditioning as much as possible.
+But run the system 24/7, and switch the systems to full heating for 1 hour after every shift.

 Ultimately, the complexities of dealing with ventilation in an office are going to be more than most people initially considered.
-Unless you’re a ventilation expert (and even then it’s probably still tricky) it’s difficult to know exactly what to do for ultimate safety.
+Unless you’re a ventilation expert it’s difficult to know exactly what to do for ultimate safety.

 This is where our Air Purification systems containing UVC light and other filtering technologies come into play.
-The systems can be used as portable filters for small to medium size spaces, but we also have solutions that integrate directly with air conditioning/HVAC solutions.
-This means that you not only improve the air quality safety level in your offices, you can go a step further and make them significantly safer from Coronavirus.
-The virus is continuously filtered out of the air – and you’re still able to benefit from using the air conditioning (when implemented in an integrated way).
+The systems can be used as portable filters for small to medium size spaces.
+But we also have solutions that integrate directly with air conditioning/HVAC solutions.
+This means that you not only improve the air quality safety level in your offices.
+You can go a step further and make them significantly safer from Coronavirus.
+The virus is continuously filtered out of the air.
+You’re still able to benefit from using the air conditioning (when implemented in an integrated way).

 How Does it Work?

 Our air purifications systems work by ensuring that only the healthiest air exists in any given environment.
-They significantly reduce infectious airborne viruses, pathogenic bacteria, bio-allergens (including pollen), gaseous pollution (toxins and carcinogens) and dust and plastic particulates down to 0.3 micron.
+They significantly reduce infectious airborne viruses, pathogenic bacteria, bio-allergens, gaseous pollution and dust and plastic particulates down to 0.3 micron.
 They do this using three technologies – high efficiency particle filtration, UVC (ultraviolet C) light and titanium photo-catalytic oxidation.

-The end result is that the transmission of infectious diseases, allergens and toxins known to be associated with indoor environments are minimised.
+The end result is that the transmission of infectious diseases known to be associated with indoor environments are minimised.
 This provides a cleaner and healthier environment for getting back to your usual workplace as life returns to “normal”.
-You can choose high grade air purification as either an in-room or in-duct (heating, ventilation and air conditioning) option, and with or without probiotic surface purification (beneficial probiotic bacteria restore a supportive ecological balance).
-Both options are suitable for single unit and multiple applications – including medical and veterinary buildings, clinics, retail spaces, offices, laboratories, gyms, houses and hotels.
+You can choose high grade air purification as either an in-room or in-duct (heating, ventilation and air conditioning) option.
+With or without probiotic surface purification (beneficial probiotic bacteria restore a supportive ecological balance).
+Both options are suitable for single unit and multiple applications.
+Including medical and veterinary buildings, clinics, retail spaces, offices, laboratories, gyms, houses and hotels.

 In-Duct Surface & High Grade Air Purification

-The Ingenious In-Duct Purification System provides high grade air purification with the option to add probiotic hard and soft surface purification.
+The In-Duct Purification System provides high grade air purification with the option to add probiotic hard and soft surface purification.
 Combining the two creates optimum cleanliness, indoor air quality and infection control.
-The system continuously cleans air and hard and soft surfaces – including privacy curtains, computer keyboards and door handles – at a microbial level.
+The system continuously cleans air and hard and soft surfaces.
+Including privacy curtains, computer keyboards and door handles – at a microbial level.
 This creates a healthier and more protective indoor environment that supports immune system function.

 In-Room Surface & Air Purification

-The Florence Purifier is a standalone, portable infection prevention unit that significantly reduces health-damaging indoor contaminants: pathogenic bacteria and viruses – including Covid-19 – bio-allergens (including pollen and mould spores), toxins and gaseous pollutants, and particulates down to 0.3 micron (including dust and microplastics).
+The Florence Purifier is a standalone, portable infection prevention unit that significantly reduces health-damaging indoor contaminants.
+Pathogenic bacteria and viruses – including Covid-19 – bio-allergens, toxins and gaseous pollutants.
+And particulates down to 0.3 micron (including dust and microplastics).
 Florence also removes unpleasant odours, which creates a more pleasant environment.

 The bespoke design provides a simple way to deliver high quality air to different single room applications.
-Florence can be wall or ceiling mounted and has an adjustable speed fan that enables use in small, medium or large size rooms.
+Florence can be wall or ceiling mounted and has an adjustable speed fan.
+The fan enables use in small, medium or large size rooms.
 Florence can also be positioned on a hospital-grade wheeled stand (shown in the image).
-This is ideal for operating theatres and recovery areas and is especially useful for healthcare and veterinary practices, paramedical rooms and clinics.
+This is ideal for operating theatres and recovery areas.
+And is especially useful for healthcare and veterinary practices, paramedical rooms and clinics.
 Florence also improves indoor air quality (IAQ) in rooms such as classrooms and offices.